 Determining the Medicaid Enrolled Provider Type

-Who Will Provide National DPP Lifestyle Change Program Services?
+Example Medicaid Provider Types for the National DPP Lifestyle Change Program